Azure/azure-quickstart-templates/mongodb-replica-set-centos/README.md

 The replica set nodes are exposed on public IP addresses that you can access through SSH on the standard port, also mongodb port 27017 open.

-The nodes are under the same subnet.
+The nodes are under the same subnet 10.0.1.0/24.
 The primary node ip is 10.0.1.240, the secondary nodes ip address start from 10.0.1.4.
 For example:

 primary node ip: 10.0.1.240